 - You can prioritise certain way classes to get a more accessible route.
 For example you may prefer secondary instead of primary streets to avoid complex intersections and reduce traffic noise.

 - You get continuous feedback about distance and bearing of the next routing point.

 - When you reach an intersection, you can query information about the name, condition and bearing of their streets in realtime.

 - Beside the routing functionality the application also offers a list of nearby points of interest.
 This includes shops, public buildings, bus and train stations, intersections, traffic signals and some more.

 - You can simulate every distant point like an address in another town or country.
 The application behaves as if you are really there.
 So it's possible to explore the next route destination while still at home.

 - You can add personal favorites to mark important points.

 The WalkersGuide project is licensed under the GNU General Public License.
 Therefore it can be used for free.
 You only have to install the client application.
 See Downloads for that.

-At the moment the server provides the maps of Germany and the Czech Republic.
-If you need another map, please contact me.
+At the moment this WalkersGuide server instance provides the maps of several European countries.
+Have a look at its status page for more information.
+If you need a map, which is not listed there, please contact me.